wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 DRAM transactions might be needed in order to fetch a boundary crossing line.
 The line is then decompressed, before sending to the upper level.

+In the case of dirty write backs, the compression engine first compresses the line, and compares it with the size class.
+If the compressed line can still fit into the slot, the line is just written into the slot.
+Otherwise, the line overflows to the end of the page, called an "inflation room".
+The matadata word has a few bytes dedicated for addressing overflowed lines, as we will see below.